 - 2.1.
 In terms of Rule 4 of the Rules, the petition was admitted by the Authority.
-Since the impact of any such costs claimed in the petition has to be made part of the consumer end tariff, therefore, the Authority, in order to provide an opportunity of hearing to all the concerned parties and to meet the ends of natural justice, decided to conduct a hearing in the matter. - 2.2.
-The hearing in the matter was scheduled on November 05, 2025, for which notice of admission / hearing along-with the title and brief description of the petition was published in the newspapers and also uploaded on NEPRA website; Individual notices were also issued to stakeholders/ interested parties.
+Since the impact of any such costs has to be made part of the consumer end tariff, therefore, the Authority, in order to provide an opportunity of hearing to all the concerned parties and to meet the ends of natural justice, decided to conduct a hearing in the matter.